lctr/wysk/compiler/syntax/README.md

 *Haskell*'s).

 Some key differences:
-* top level function definitions are preceded by the `fn` keyword
+* top level function definitions are preceded by the `fn` keyword.
 * function signatures, if included, must follow the declared function name and *precede* the function definition body.
 This may be changed in future versions.